Phileosopher/commonplace/mgmt-church.md

 - Musicians and performers to lead everyone in group worship music.
 - Recordkeepers like accountants and office workers.

+Consider [creative](mind-creativity.md) ways to raise more funds:

+- Directly specify the exact needs of congregants and how much money they need.
+- Make an auction that blocks a hymn for a year.

 ### Distributing content

 Distribute all public content with [open licensing](legal-ip.md).